 Topics

 Topics are similar to hashtags and can be selected by anyone publishing posts.
 All community members have the option to click on a topic to read all posts that have been tagged with it.
-For organization, therefore, it’s best practice require students to select one or more topics for each post they publish.
+For organizations, therefore, it’s best practice to require students to select one or more topics for each post they publish.
 Topics are created (and edited) by the instructor only by clicking on Settings > Topics.

 Accolades